 Re-bin trailers manufactured by Trinity are covered by a 3 year manufacture warranty.
 Warranty is limited to new structural components along with new operational components.
-Components that are re-used to produce a re-bin are not covered under this warranty.
-Examples of these items are axles, brakes, slack adjusters, air tanks, wire harness, lights, floor and sideliners, chain assembly, etc.
+Components that are re-used to produce a re-bin are not

 WEARABLE ITEMS ARE NOT COVERED UNDER THIS WARRANTY